 Perth is the gateway to Western Australia and domestic flights can be fairly inexpensive when flying with budget airlines like Jetstar, Tiger Airways, and Virgin Australia.

 Getting around Western Australia

-I was traveling solo in Australia and didn’t want to drive, so I used Greyhound.
-They offer a Kilometre Pass which allows you to hop on/hop off at any destination within a certain distance.
+I was travelling solo in Australia and didn’t want to drive, so I used Greyhound’s Kilometre Pass – which allows you to hop on/hop off at any destination within a certain distance.
 However, it appears that this service is no longer available.
-Integrity Coach Lines is currently the main operator between Broome and Perth (which is roughly 2,300 KM), so I purchased the 2500 KM Pass for $439.
+Integrity Coach Lines is currently the main operator between Broome and Perth (and they stop at various destinations in between the two cities).

 If you’re looking for a group of travel buddies for a road trip, check Gumtree’s Rideshare and Travel Partners section.

 If you need a good reason to purchase travel insurance before visiting Western Australia, just remember the state is home to approximately 3,586,984 animals that can kill you.
 That may or may not be a slight exaggeration.